 An example for user bob is the following:

-What is the purpose of SSH authorized_keys file
+File permission of SSH authorized_keys file

-ssh authorized_keys file is private.
 The ssh authorized_keys file should be placed in a directory which is only accessible by the user.
 For example, the ~/.ssh directory.

 ssh authorized_keys file permissions should be set to 600 which means that only the user who owns the file can read and write to it.